Bradykinin: Disorders

 Bradykinin is also thought to be the cause of the dry cough in some patients on widely prescribed angiotensin-converting enzyme (ACE) inhibitor drugs.
 It is thought that bradykinin is converted to inactive metabolites by ACE, therefore inhibition of this enzyme leads to increased levels of bradykinin; increased bradykinin sensitizes somatosensory fibers and thus causes hyperalgesia.
 Bradykinin may mediate this via pro-inflammatory peptides (e.g. substance P, neuropeptide Y) and a local release of histamine.

 In severe cases, the elevation of bradykinin may result in angioedema, a medical emergency.
 People of African descent have up to five times increased risk of ACE inhibitor induced angioedema due to hereditary predisposing risk factors such as hereditary angioedema.
 This refractory cough is a common cause for stopping ACE inhibitor therapy.

 Overactivation of bradykinin is thought to play a role in a rare disease called hereditary angioedema.

-Low levels of bradykinin in the body correlate to with obesity in adolescents; it has been proposed that bradykinin can be used as a biomarker for metabolic syndrome.
+Low levels of bradykinin in the body correlate with obesity in adolescents; it has been proposed that bradykinin can be used as a biomarker for metabolic syndrome.

 Bradykinins have been implicated in a number of cancer progression processes.
 Increased levels of bradykinins resulting from ACE inhibitor use have been associated with increased lung cancer risks.
 Bradykinins have been implicated in cell proliferation and migration in gastric cancers, and bradykinin antagonists have been investigated as anti-cancer agents.

-Bradykinin has been proposed as an explanation for many symptoms associated with COVID-19, including dry coughs, myalgia, fatigue, nausea, vomiting, diarrhea, anorexia, headaches, decreased cognitive function, arrhythmia, and sudden cardiac death.
+Bradykinin has been proposed as an explanation for many symptoms associated with COVID-19, and some studies have found a correlation between bradykinin levels and disease severity.